cilium/cilium/examples/docker-compose/README.md

 $ docker run -d --name client --net cilium --label io.cilium.service.client noironetworks/nettools sleep 30000
 ```

-### Open your browser on the IP address where you are running cilium on port 8080
+### Open your browser on the IP address of the interface where you're running cilium on port 8080

 ![Cilium dashboard](cilium-docker-1.png)